mauriciabad/diy-multideck-website/content/others/home.md

 ### Card fronts

 The cards can be arranged in many ways.
 These are the two most representative arrangement.
-On each arrangement, the cards are rotated 180 degrees compared to the other one.

 #### Groups of 10